nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

     mashroom <path_to_config_files>

-The following config files are loaded an merged together if present (in this order):
+The following config files are loaded and merged together if present (in this order):

 * mashroom.json
 * mashroom.js